ICanBoogie/ICanBoogie/README.md

 ### The application is terminated

 The `ICanBoogie\Core::terminate` event of class [TerminateEvent][] is fired after the response to the initial request was sent and the application is about to be terminated.
-Third parties may use this event to cleanup loose ends.
+Event hooks may use this event to cleanup loose ends.

+### Cache must be cleared

+The `clear_cache` event of class [ClearCacheEvent][] is fired when the various caches of the application must be cleared.
+Event hooks may use this event to clear their own cache.
+For instance, ICanBoogie clears its configurations cache when this event is fired.